 The Vibe of Midtown West

 Midtown West is next to everything that is “big” about New York City.
-It is only a few steps west from Times Square and Broadway.
-When you leave the bright lights, that is when you enter Midtown West, where it is a bit removed from the crowds and is a popular neighborhood for those looking for a short commute to their office in the commercial area of Midtown.
+It is only a short distance west from Times Square and Broadway.
+When you leave the bright lights, that is when you enter Hell’s Kitchen, which is a popular neighborhood for those looking for a short commute to their office in the commercial area of Midtown.

-With a combination of affordable walk-ups, doorman buildings as well as newer luxury-high rise buildings, NYC’s Midtown West boasts many options for those looking to move to the area.
-There are also no shortage of restaurants and activities since it is so close to the hub of New York City.
-It is truly an up-and-coming neighborhood, as new buildings are built and older ones are converted into high-end residences.
+With a combination of affordable walk-ups, doorman buildings, as well as newer luxury-high rise buildings, NYC’s Midtown West boasts many options for those looking to move to the area.
+There is also no shortage of restaurants and activities since it is so close to the hub of New York City.

 Unique Features of Midtown West

 Midtown West is the perfect location for commuters.
 It contains one of the greatest concentrations of subway options in the city.
 The blue (A/C/E), yellow (N/Q/R), red (1/2/3), and purple (7) lines are all within walking distance from the area and are even connected underground (something very wonderful to have during the winter).

 Port Authority Bus Terminal, the central hub for bus travel to and from New York City, and Pennsylvania Station, the main intercity railroad station in New York City, are also only a short distance away for those who reside in the neighborhood.

 With Times Square, Broadway, Rockefeller Center, Central Park, Intrepid Sea, Air & Space Museum, and Gulliver’s Gate all nearby, there is always something to do in this part of the Big Apple.